TimKregerNew/mable_challenge/README.md

 ## Further Work

-This really just forms the basis of logice for the challenge.
+This really just forms the basis of logic for the challenge.
 The missing pieces are committing the transaction and account detail to a persistant store, effecting the actual transactions with a payment provider.
 Also there is little to no error handling.

 Initial Database implementation was started but I soon realised this is probably beyond the scope of this excercise.
 Also I thought perhaps an Event Store would probably be a better persistant model ofr this type of work.